patrick-crawford/WEB422-Backup/notes/angular-architecture-cut.md

 More about dependency injection: During compilation, Angular looks at constructor types.
 And "providers", which are declarations.
 Together, those are the services that the injector maintains.

-Add providers to the root module, which makes the same instance available everywhere in the app.
-Or add to a component, and the service will exist only for the use of that component.

 <br>

 #### Defining input and output properties